mitsoul/multi-cam_video_editor/README.md

 - Detects text in frames using Tesseract OCR
 - Adjusts brightness and contrast of frames for consistency
 - Holds on the best angle for a specified duration
-- Provides a progress bar for processing feedback

 ## Requirements